MicrosoftDocs/defender-docs/defender-xdr/autoad-results.md

 After you mitigate the risk and complete the investigation of an incident, you can release the contained assets from the action details pane (e.g., enable a disabled user account or release a device from containment).
 For more information about the action center, see [Action center](m365d-action-center.md).
 [!INCLUDE [Microsoft Defender XDR rebranding](../includes/defender-m3d-techcommunity.md)]

-## Track the actions in Advanced Hunting
+## Track the actions in advanced hunting

+You can use specific queries in [advanced hunting](advanced-hunting-overview.md) to track contain device or user, and disable user account actions.

-### Hunting for Contain Device / Contain User actions
+### Hunt for contain actions

-Contain actions triggered by attack disruption can also be found in the DeviceEvents table in Advanced Hunting.
+Contain actions triggered by attack disruption are found in the [DeviceEvents table](advanced-hunting-deviceevents-table.md) in advanced hunting.
+Use the following queries to hunt for these specific contain actions:

-For Device Contain actions :
+- Device contain actions:

-DeviceEvents
+        > DeviceEvents
-| where ActionType contains "ContainDevice”
+        > | where ActionType contains "ContainDevice”

-For User Contain actions :
+- User contain actions:

-DeviceEvents
+        > DeviceEvents
-| where ActionType contains "ContainUser"
+        > | where ActionType contains "ContainUser"

-### Hunting for Disable User Account Actions
+### Hunt for disable user account actions

-Attack disruption uses the remediation action capability of Defender for Identity to disable accounts.
+Attack disruption uses the remediation action capability of Microsoft Defender for Identity to disable accounts.
 Defender for Identity by default uses the LocalSystem account of the domain controller for all remediation actions.
-The following query looks for account disable events that were performed by a domain controller, and therefore returns accounts that were disabled by Disrupt and by manually triggering account disable in Microsoft XDR.
+The following query looks for account disable events performed by a domain controller and returns accounts that were disabled by automatic attack disruption by manually triggering account disable in Microsoft Defender XDR:

-let AllDomainControllers =
+> let AllDomainControllers =
-        DeviceNetworkEvents
+>        DeviceNetworkEvents
-        | where TimeGenerated > ago(7d)
+>        | where TimeGenerated > ago(7d)
-        | where LocalPort == 88
+>        | where LocalPort == 88
-        | where LocalIPType == "FourToSixMapping"
+>        | where LocalIPType == "FourToSixMapping"
-        | extend DCDevicename = tostring(split(DeviceName,".")[0])
+>        | extend DCDevicename = tostring(split(DeviceName,".")[0])
-        | distinct DCDevicename;
+>        | distinct DCDevicename;
-IdentityDirectoryEvents
+> IdentityDirectoryEvents
-| where TimeGenerated > ago(90d)
+> | where TimeGenerated > ago(90d)
-| where ActionType == "Account disabled"
+> | where ActionType == "Account disabled"
-| where Application == "Active Directory"
+> | where Application == "Active Directory"
-| extend ACTOR_DEVICE = tolower(tostring(AdditionalFields.["ACTOR.DEVICE"]))
+> | extend ACTOR_DEVICE = tolower(tostring(AdditionalFields.["ACTOR.DEVICE"]))
-| where isnotempty( ACTOR_DEVICE)
+> | where isnotempty( ACTOR_DEVICE)
-| where ACTOR_DEVICE in (AllDomainControllers)
+> | where ACTOR_DEVICE in (AllDomainControllers)
-| project TimeGenerated, TargetAccountUpn, ACTOR_DEVICE
+> | project TimeGenerated, TargetAccountUpn, ACTOR_DEVICE

-The query has been adapted from (https://github.com/alexverboon/Hunting-Queries-Detection-Rules/blob/main/Defender For Identity/MDI-AttackDisruption.md#microsoft-365-defender)
+The above query was adapted from a [Microsoft Defender for Identity - Attack Disruption query](https://github.com/alexverboon/Hunting-Queries-Detection-Rules/blob/main/Defender For Identity/MDI-AttackDisruption.md#microsoft-365-defender).

 ## Next step